Faculty Jessica Gordon-Roth

 Jessica Gordon-Roth is as an Assistant Professor who came to Lehman College from Washington and Lee University in Lexington, Virginia.
 Professor Gordon-Roth received her Ph.D. and M.A. in Philosophy from the University of Illinois at Chicago and her B.A. in Philosophy from Wheaton College in Norton, Massachusetts.
 Professor Gordon-Roth's area of specialization is the history of early modern philosophy and especially John Locke.
 Currently Professor Gordon-Roth's research is focused on the ways in which different conceptions of "substance" and "mode" inform the early modern debate over personal identity.
 Professor Gordon-Roth enjoys teaching history of modern philosophy, logic, critical reasoning, introduction to philosophy, and other courses.
 Professor Gordon-Roth is especially excited to design and implement new courses for Lehman College students.

-- "Including Early Modern Women Writers in Survey Courses: A Call to Action," co-authored with Nancy Kendrick.
-Metaphilosophy, forthcoming.
+- "Including Early Modern Women Writers in Survey Courses: A Call to Action." co-authored with Nancy Kendrick.
+Metaphilosophy (Volume 46, no.3, July 2015)

 - “Catharine Trotter Cockburn's Defense of Locke.”
 The Monist, forthcoming (January 2015)